Kitware/pan3d/docs/tutorials/dataset_viewer.md

 ![](../images/7.png)

 We'll put our slicing back to how it was so we can see the full image again.
-Then, we'll expand the time coordinate and see that the panel is slightly different.
+(Set Start to -24.95 and Step 1.)
+Next, we'll expand the time coordinate and see that the panel is slightly different.

-Instead of slicing options, the time coordinate has a slider.
-We can only look at one slice at a time.
-Take note that this time axis has 25933 slices.
-Pan3D will only load the data for the current slice, so we don't load data that we don't need to render.
-This means that each time we change the slice, Pan3D will need to fetch more data, but each fetch will be much faster than trying to load the whole dataset at once.
+Instead of slicing options, the time coordinate has a slider for selecting one time step to display.
+Note that the time axis for this dataset has 25933 slices.
+Pan3D will only load the data for the current time step, so we don't load data that we don't need to render.
+This means that for each time change, Pan3D will fetch more data, but each fetch will be much faster than trying to load the whole dataset at once.

-By default, we start on the first slice, with index 0, which corresponds to January 01, 1950 at midnight.
-We can see from the attributes table that the time coordinate range begins with this time and ends with December 31, 2020.
+As noted above, the viewer displays the first time step (index 0) by default, which corresponds to 01-January-1950.
+We can see from the attributes table that the time coordinate range begins with this time and ends with 31-December-2020.

-You can pick any index along this slider, and the label above will tell you what time that index corresponds to.
-Below, we have gone forward in time to June 25, 2004, and Europe appears much warmer.
+You can pick any index along this slider, and the label above will display the corresponding time step.
+Below, we have gone forward to 25-June-2004, and Europe appears much warmer.

 ![](../images/8.png)